isabella0428/JOS/labs/lab1/ReadMe.md

+#### Question:

-##### Question:
+##### Question1

-*1. The return instruction pointer typically points to the instruction after the `call` instruction (why?).*
+The return instruction pointer typically points to the instruction after the `call` instruction (why?).*

+##### Answer

-A : After the execution of the called funcition, we can directly executes the next instruction based on the return instruction pointer.
+After the execution of the called funcition, we can directly executes the next instruction based on the return instruction pointer.

+##### Question2

-2. *Why can't the backtrace code detect how many arguments there actually are?
-How could this limitation be fixed?*
+Why can't the backtrace code detect how many arguments there actually are?
+How could this limitation be fixed?

+##### Answer

-A: There is no counter in the assembly code.
+There is no counter in the assembly code.
 To solve this limitaion, we can set up a register for counting the number of parameters.